The Gambia became a Party to the WHO Framework Convention on Tobacco Control on December 17, 2007.

 Smoking is prohibited in all indoor workplaces, public places, and on all means of public transport.

 Tobacco Advertising, Promotion and Sponsorship

 There is a comprehensive ban on tobacco advertising and promotion.
 All forms of tobacco sponsorship are prohibited.

 Tobacco Packaging and Labeling

-Currently, smoked tobacco product packaging must display a text warning occupying 30 percent of the front and back of the packaging.
-There is only one authorized warning for the front and one authorized warning for the back of the package and therefore rotation is not required.
-When regulations implementing packaging and labeling provisions of the Tobacco Control Act are enacted, smoked tobacco product packaging will be required to display combined picture and text warnings occupying 75 percent of the front and back of the package.
+As of September 6, 2021, smoked tobacco product packaging is required to display combined picture and text warnings occupying 75 percent of the front and back of the package.
+The health warnings currently in rotation cover 81.5% of the front and back of the package.
 Smokeless tobacco products are prohibited.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation

 The Tobacco Control Act, 2016 was adopted in December 2016 and entered into force on December 17, 2018.
 Provisions on smoking in public places and tobacco advertising, promotion and sponsorship came into effect immediately.
 The Tobacco Control Regulations, 2019 contain implementing details related to health warning contents, sales restrictions, disclosure requirements, smoke free places, and enforcement.
 The Regulations entered into force on October 1, 2019.
 Pursuant to the Notification of Commencement, picture health warnings meeting the requirements under the Tobacco Control Act, 2016 and the Tobacco Control Regulations, 2019 were originally going to be required beginning January 6, 2021.
 However, the implementation date was subsequently delayed to September 6, 2021.